-Here’s the basic idea: You sign up for a monthly subscription, and the price varies depending on where you live (ticket prices in Manhattan are a lot more than rural Ohio) and how long you are willing to commit for.
+Here’s the basic idea: You sign up for a monthly subscription, and the price varies depending on where you live (ticket prices in Manhattan are a lot higher than rural Ohio, for example).
+It also depends on how long you are willing to commit.
 If you just want to try it out for a single month, it will cost you about $50; 3 months will cost about $40 a month; signing up for a year will lower the price to about a dollar a day, or $30 a month.
-It’s a little expensive and the commitment is steeper than I would like, but for fans of the theater, it’s well worth it.
+It’s expensive and the commitment is steeper than I would like, but for fans of the theater, it’s worth it.

-Once you sign up, MoviePass prompts you to download the iPhone or Android app (there’s also a Web app for those of you on BB or WP).
+Once you sign up, MoviePass prompts you to download the iPhone app or Android app.
 Then you’re mailed your own MoviePass debit card.
-To see a movie, you go to the theater, select the movie you want to see and showtime on the MoviePass app, and check in.
-The second MoviePass knows you’re actually in the theater, it activates your debit card and loads it with the exact amount of money you’ll need to buy the ticket.
+To see a movie, go to the theater, select the movie you want to see and its showtime on the MoviePass app, then check in.
+The second MoviePass knows you’re actually in the theater, it activates your debit card.
 MoviePass worked with Discover Card to patent this concept.

 If you don’t remember to check in before you get in the ticket line, it can be awkward.

-Thanks to Foursquare, checking in is not an abnormal idea, but it can get a little cumbersome, especially if your phone is acting up.
-Ninety percent of the time, it went off without a hitch, but if you don’t remember to check in before you get in the ticket line, it can also be awkward.
+Thanks to Foursquare, checking in is not an abnormal idea, but it can get cumbersome, especially if your phone is acting up.
+Ninety percent of the time, it went off without a hitch, but if you don’t remember to check in before you get in the ticket line, it can quickly get awkward.
 On at least one occasion, I had to make a cashier wait while I checked in and my card activated because I didn’t do it as soon as I got to the theater.
 It was awkward, but still better than coughing up $14 for the ticket.
-Once you get used to checking in as you leave the car or enter the theater though, this becomes a moot point.
-The app was a little buggy at first, but seems to be getting better.
+Once you get used to checking in as you leave the car or enter the theater, this becomes a moot point.
+The app was a little buggy at first, but it’s getting better.

-Strange, you might wonder.
-Why would a smartphone-centric service need to mail you a physical credit card?
-Shouldn’t we be NFCing and bumping and using fancy space-age techniques to buy these tickets?
-The answer is a resounding no. The card allows MoviePass to work in every theater in the U.S. that takes credit cards.
-And so far, I haven’t been able to find a theater that doesn’t support the service.
+Why would a smartphone-centric service need to mail you a physical debit card, you might wonder?
+Shouldn’t we be NFCing and tapping and using fancy space-age techniques to buy these tickets?
+Nope.
+The benefit to having a card is that it just works.
+The card allows MoviePass to work in every theater in the U.S. that takes credit cards.
+So far, I haven’t been able to find a theater that doesn’t support the service.
 This is one of the coolest things about MoviePass.
 You can literally use it anywhere, at any theater chain.
 In the last few months, I’ve seen movies in Manhattan, all over Michigan, and even Baltimore.
 It just works.

 There are some limitations.
 To prevent Twilight girls and crazy fanboys from signing up and putting the company out of business by seeing movies 24/7 for a month straight, you can only see one movie a day.
 On top of that, it can’t be a 3D or IMAX movie, you can only see each movie once, and MoviePass doesn’t yet have a service for couples.
 Fresh out of beta, it’s a service for 1 person and 1 ticket.
 But all of this will soon change, I’m told.